MasWattad/ga4-dbt-analytics-pipeline/README.md

 This establishes a clear separation between:

-Transformation logic in dbt
+- transformation logic in dbt
-Execution scheduling and pipeline control in Airflow
+- execution scheduling and pipeline control in Airflow

-INSERT IMAGE HERE

-airflow_dag.png

-POWER BI DASHBOARD
+**Airflow DAG**

+---

+## Dashboard Exposure

+The project includes a dbt exposure:

+**executive_kpi_dashboard**

+This connects the modeled warehouse outputs to the reporting layer and documents the dependency between transformation models and dashboard consumption.

+---

+## Power BI Dashboard

 The warehouse feeds a multi-page Power BI dashboard built on top of the modeled KPI layer.

-EXECUTIVE OVERVIEW
+### Executive Overview
 This page presents high-level business metrics such as revenue, sessions, users, conversion performance, and related trend views.

-INSERT IMAGE HERE

-dashboard_exec.png

-CHANNEL PERFORMANCE
+### Channel Performance
 This page focuses on traffic and channel analysis, supporting comparison of channel contribution and performance.

-INSERT IMAGE HERE

-dashboard_channels.png

-FUNNEL ANALYSIS
+### Funnel Analysis
 This page focuses on conversion funnel behavior, helping identify stage-level progression and drop-off patterns.

-INSERT IMAGE HERE

-dashboard_funnel.png

-WAREHOUSE MODELING APPROACH
+---

+## Warehouse Modeling Approach

 This project applies core data warehousing principles.

-SESSION-LEVEL FACT MODELING
+**Session-level fact modeling**
 Raw event data is too granular for most KPI reporting.
 Modeling behavior at the session level creates a more stable and more useful analytical grain.

-DIMENSIONAL ENRICHMENT
+**Dimensional enrichment**
 Date, device, geography, and traffic are modeled separately so that reporting can reuse a consistent analytical context across different KPI outputs.

-KPI AGGREGATION IN THE WAREHOUSE
+**KPI aggregation in the warehouse**
 Metrics are aggregated into dedicated models before reaching the BI layer, keeping business logic in the warehouse rather than spreading it across dashboard visuals.

-OPERATIONAL VISIBILITY
+**Operational visibility**
 The project includes health and anomaly models so that warehouse quality is monitored alongside metric production.

-LINEAGE-AWARE ANALYTICS
+**Lineage-aware analytics**
 dbt documentation makes dependencies visible from source to dashboard, improving transparency and maintainability.

-WHAT THE PROJECT DEMONSTRATES
+---

+## What the Project Demonstrates

 This repository demonstrates practical implementation of:

-Analytics warehouse design
+- analytics warehouse design
-Event-to-session modeling
+- event-to-session modeling
-Fact and dimension modeling
+- fact and dimension modeling
-KPI data mart construction
+- KPI data mart construction
-Automated testing with dbt
+- automated testing with dbt
-Documented lineage and exposure tracking
+- documented lineage and exposure tracking
-Pipeline orchestration with Airflow
+- pipeline orchestration with Airflow
-BI delivery through Power BI
+- BI delivery through Power BI

-SUMMARY
+---

+## Summary

 This project implements an analytics warehouse that transforms raw GA4 event data in BigQuery into structured, tested, and documented analytical models.